Machine-Learning-Tokyo/EdgeAIContest3/BlogPost.md

 - some failed trials from object tracker can be added here

-# Conclusion (Lessons learned)
+# Conclusion

-We used the KPT (Keep, Problems, Try) format to do a lookback on our project.
-We would like to share our lessons learned to everyone.
+## Conclusion on this project
+This competition was really challenging on the technical side (MOT, training setup for the team) and organisation side (team of 5, corona circumstances).
+Finishing in the podium was really rewarding as we really hard work on these submission.
+Each member were able to learn new skills and tips, and we are looking forward to pursue our way in implementing ML to solve pratical problem with MLT.

+Concerning this project, we do plan to continue to develop it by:
+1. Fine tuning our solution
+2. **Implementation on edge**:
+We plan to deploy our solution on edge (Jetson Nano - FPGA), and itegrate this module to a bike for example.
+We can also add so GPS, statistic analysis on the traffics, ...

+## Lessons learned
+Here is a list of lesson learned (the hard way  ):

+#### What went well:

-We worked for total of 15 days (mostly Saturday/Sunday), except for last week of submission.
-The last week was quite busy.
+- An healthy remote planing and meeting is important: We worked for total of 15 days (mostly Saturday/Sunday), except for last week of submission.
+Though the last week was really busy.
 Everyone came online after office work on video call, which sometimes went all the way till midnight.

-## Keep

 - Regular Project Syncup Meetings with simple format
   - Done Tasks